MNeha23767/A-Hybrid-CNN-LSTM-Model-for-Multimodal-Biometric-Authentication-via-ECG-and-Respiration/README.md

 physiology-based biometric authentication systems.
 It provides enhanced resistance to attacks of spoofing and preconditions the development of real-time hardware use in the future

+NOTE:- ALL THE CODE AND REQUIRED DATSET INFO RESULTS AND ARE MENTIONED IN THE CODE.